Crispy-rw/energize-swap/frontend/README.md

 The Energize Swap Frontend can be deployed to various hosting platforms or integrated into existing web applications.
 It's recommended to build the production version of the frontend before deployment.

-To build the production version, run: `npm run build`
+To build the production version, run: `yarn build`

 This command will generate optimized and minified static files in the `build` directory.
 You can then deploy these files to a static file server or integrate them with your backend server.